ijl/orjson/README.md

 unsupported type.

-The `default` callable may return an object that itself must be handled by `default` up to five levels deep before an exception is raised.
+The `default` callable may return an object that itself must be handled by `default` up to 254 times before an exception is raised.

 `dumps()` accepts options via an `option` keyword argument.
 These include: